 Academic advising is a partnership between student and advisor that empowers students to reach academic, career and lifelong learning goals.
 Through an educational process, students learn to make informed decisions to optimize their academic experience.

-New students are encouraged to meet with an Academic Advisor to discuss initial goals, full or part time status, placement results, and course options.
-It is essential that new students check in with an Academic Advisor to make sure that he or she is on the right track in the first semester.
+New students are encouraged to meet with an Academic Advisor to discuss goals, options, full or part time status, placement results, and course options.
+It is essential that new students check in with an Academic Advisor to make sure that they understand their academic plan.
 Academic Advisors can review transcripts, provide unofficial transcript evaluations, and can verify prerequisites that have been completed at other institutions of higher education.
-Most importantly, Academic Advisors want to make sure that the student is set up for success in the first year and beyond.
+Most importantly, Academic Advisors can refer students to essential resources to ensure that the student is set up for success in the first year and beyond.

 Whether you are established in your career field of choice, still searching for that right fit, or working on moving up, ACC has services to help you succeed.
 Asnuntuck supports students in choosing majors, exploring career options and paths, creating resumes, networking, and many other career development processes.
 We provide workshops and programs throughout each semester, and a variety of resources are accessible on our Career Services website and in the C.A.S.A.
 Cat Carter, the Academic & Career Advisor, is also available for scheduled one-on-one appointments (contact information above).